torbsd/torbsd.github.io/index.md

 for innumerable devices on the internet.
 BSD software is renowned for its Internet infrastructure role since its earliest days.

-The Tor Project continues to play a critical component in anonymity and privacy solutions.
+The Tor Project plays a critical component in anonymity and privacy solutions.
 With increasing surveillance and censorship, Tor is a vital tool, and the project has grown by leaps-and-bounds since originating with the US Naval Labs in the 1990’s.
 Hundreds of